Feb. 19, 2017

 But there are wonderful, noteworthy exceptions such as Marques Brownlee.
 He has a memorable aesthetic + an undeniably strong personality which lends itself nicely to video – but waaaay more important to the point is Mr. Brownlee’s EXPERTISE (click here).
 He knows his techie shit inside and out as a real expert must.

 There needs to be more Marques Brownlee’s in TECHNOLOGY influencer marketing.
 Agencies need to understand this – a pretty face or clown or big booming personality who LACKS expertise is, in several cases (such as tech), a disservice to clients and clients’ target consumers.
-It’s 2017 and PR agencies are sadly still more concerned with low turnout at client events (Click here for video rant) and other superficial bullshit such as Klout numbers and follower counts, both of which are easily manipulated by unsavory people.
+It’s 2017 and PR agencies are sadly still more concerned with low turnout at client events (Click here for video rant) and other superficial bullshit such as follower counts, which are easily manipulated by nefarious people.
+And when you thought Klout was important (spoiler: it was never important) you looked at Klout.
+Again, shame on you.

 And I’d be remiss if I didn’t mention the “big booming personalities” who are considered influencers (many of whom are signed with agencies) yet – let’s be real – they’re really “experts at nothing.”
 Let’s take a minute to consider the fans of those types of E.A.N. (experts at nothing) influencers.